Skip to main content

 What to expect

-• A practice-led course: Practical work is underpinned by critical design thinking, experimentation and research.
+• A practice-led course: Practical work is underpinned by critical design research and practiced based experimentation in a collaborative studio environment.

-• A community of experts: Our tutors, technicians and visiting practitioners are experts in their field and bring their industry experience into their teaching.
+• Subject experts: Our tutors, technicians and visiting practitioners are experts in their field.
+They bring their creative industry and design research experience into their teaching practice.

 Industry experience and opportunities